brandondrew/course-001/PART_2.md

 **STEP 1:** The `example.msg` file contains a collection of key-value pairs encoded as a MessagePack `fixmap`.
-Using the [MessagePack spec][spec] and a hex dump utility (i.e. `xxd` or something similar), examine the contents of the file and see if you discover the following details without writing a program to process the file:
+Using the [MessagePack spec][spec] and a hex dump utility (i.e. `xxd` or something similar), examine the contents of the file and see if you can discover the following details about the stored data:

 * The size of the map (i.e. the number of key-value pairs)
 * The human readable ASCII representation for each of the keys (all of which are encoded with the `fixstr` type)